Seminars of Interest

 Register here to attend the lecture: Recognizing Contributions to STEM: Celebrating Hispanic/Latinx Heritage Month Event Registration

-The Recognizing Contributions to STEM lecture series honors School of Chemical Sciences alumni from diverse backgrounds who have made significant contributions in their field.
+The Recognizing Contributions to STEM lecture honors School of Chemical Sciences alumni from diverse backgrounds who have made significant contributions in their field.

 Markita Landry, Ph.D. ('12, Chemla)